 It was this same Robert Jones who also became known for his innovative ideas about the treatment of seriously ill and disabled children.
 He believed providing residential care in suitable environments could cure children suffering from disease – all that was required was good sanitation, a residential doctor, first-rate operating facilities and laboratories, and access to fresh air.
 Eventually he was able to achieve his goal and in 1909 enough funds had been raised to open the Liverpool County Hospital for Children in Heswall.

 5. Instilling the importance of good food and clean homes

 Decent food and an understanding of domesticity were the first steps needed to rectify social inequality and poverty – this was the belief of Fanny Louisa Calder.
 She set up the Liverpool School of Cookery in 1875, her aim being to improve the diets and lifestyles of the people of Liverpool by teaching them how to cook, clean and look after themselves.
 She played a significant role in establishing training for domestic science teachers in Liverpool and across the nation.
-She was an initiator of and most significant campaigner for the recognition and establishment of domestic science in education and she also helped bring about a revolution in attitudes to education to women’s roles in, and beyond the domestic sphere.
+She was an initiator of and most significant campaigner for the recognition and establishment of domestic science in education and she also helped bring about a revolution in attitudes towards the education of women in, and beyond the domestic sphere.